Argonne-National-Laboratory/DSP/docs/installation.rst

 Please set UserConfig.cmake as follows.

-* MA27LIB_DIR is optional to use OOQP (interior point solver).
+* MA27LIB_DIR is *required* to use OOQP (interior point solver).
 If you are not using CPLEX, it is recommended to use OOQP for better performance.
 You can request the library here: http://www.hsl.rl.ac.uk/download/MA27/1.0.0/a/
 * It is required to set paths for either CPLEX or SCIP.
   * CPLEX_LIB_DIR is the path to the directory that contains libcplex.a.
 CPLEX_INC_DIR is the path to the directory that contains cplex.h.
   * If you use SCIP, you need to compile it as a shared library.
 SCIP_DIR is the path to the SCIP directory.
 SCIP_LIB_DIR is the path to the shared library (usually ${SCIP_DIR}/lib).
 SPX_DIR is the path to the SOPLEX directory.